hadronous/pic-js/packages/pic/README.md

-# Pocket IC
+# Pic JS

-`@hadronous/pic` is a library for interacting with a local instance of `pocket-ic` from TypeScript.
+Pic JS is a library for interacting with a local instance of `pocket-ic` from TypeScript.

 The `pocket-ic` is a canister testing platform for the [Internet Computer](https://internetcomputer.org/).
 It is a standalone executable that can be used to test canisters locally, without the need to deploy them to a full replica.